SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 JS, Java, C# use referential equality on non-scalars Ruby and Python use structural equality on non-scalars (arrays and assoc. arrays)

+since relational operators are handled by test in sh, they are actually all arguments to test.

-sh has a different set of operators for string equality:
+test uses the normal equality operators for strings, but has a different set of operators for integer equality:
 -ne|is not equal to
 -lt|is less than
 -le|less than or equal to